Superstring Perturbation Theory Revisited: BRST Anomalies, Massless Tadpoles, And All That

 \subsubsection{Conditionally Convergent Integrals}

 In describing how to proceed when tadpoles vanish, we will use the language of bosonic string theory since the subtleties of worldsheet and spacetime supersymmetry play no essential role.
 We ignore the tachyon of bosonic string theory as we are really interested in applying the reasoning that follows to tachyon-free superstring theories.
+(For a systematic approach to these issues, not expressed in the super Riemann surface language, see \cite{Sen4}.)

 We consider the separating degeneration of fig. \ref{qoneck} in which a Riemann or super Riemann surface surface $\Sigma$ splits into two components $\Sigma_\ell$ and $\Sigma_r$; the delicate case is that all external vertex operators are on one branch, say $\Sigma_\ell$.
 In bosonic string theory, the splitting is described by an equation